skanderkaroui/person-search-agent/README_SIMPLE.md

-# Simple Analyst Research API
+# Analyst Research API

-A simplified version of the Analyst Research API using LangGraph and OpenAI.
+A simplified implementation of a research system using LangGraph and OpenAI.

 ## Overview

-This project demonstrates a basic implementation of a research system using LangGraph.
+This project demonstrates how to build an AI-powered research system using LangGraph.
 It creates AI analyst personas based on a topic, conducts interviews between the analysts and AI experts, and generates a comprehensive research report.

 ## Features